HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 *Are there any fields being shared publicly that have never been shared in PROD before?*

-- No, the content of the static site in this milestone will be limited to informational about the project or about the NOFO prototypes that have already been published on legacy grants.gov.
-It does not include exposing any production data from the new NOFO data model.
+- No, the content of the static site in this milestone will be limited to information about the project or about the NOFO prototypes that have already been published on legacy grants.gov.
+It does not include exposing any production data from the new Grants.gov data model.

 ### Security considerations
 <!-- Required -->